renpj/scan-ts/README.md

 * Pre-requirement
     * ASE
     * matplotlib (optional, for plot in example)
-* run `python setup.py develop` to get the code installed
+* run `python setup.py develop` to get the code installed in develop mode.

 ## Usage

 For usage see the provided examples.
-In these examples, stretchcombo is imported from ase.constraints and arpess from ase.optimize.arpess.

 Theory described in: